-Rinsing: Avoid all vigorous rinsing or swishing for 24 hours after surgery.
-Rinsing can disturb the formation of a healing blood clot which is essential to proper healing.
-This could cause bleeding and risk of dry socket.
-After 24 hours you may begin gentle rinsing with a saltwater solution (1/2 teaspoon salt + 8 ounces warm water).
-After 2 days, begin rinsing with the special mouthrinse you have been given by the dentist 3 times daily in addition to your brushing and flossing routine.
+Rinsing: To ensure proper healing, it is crucial to refrain from vigorous rinsing or swishing for 24 hours after your surgery.
+Such actions can disrupt the formation of a healing blood clot, which is essential for the recovery process.
+This disruption may lead to bleeding and increase the risk of dry socket.
+However, after the initial 24 hours, you may start gentle rinsing using a saltwater solution consisting of 1/2 teaspoon of salt mixed with 8 ounces of warm water.
+Once two days have passed, you can incorporate the special mouth rinse provided by your dentist into your oral care routine, using it three times a day in addition to brushing and flossing.

 Removable Appliances: If you use a denture, retainer, or other appliance in the area, you will likely need to leave it out for the first few days after the procedure.
 Every situation is different – the doctor will give you specific use instructions for your appliance.
 Call the office with any questions.

-We need to see you if you have heavy bleeding/continue to bleed after 24 hours, severe pain, continued swelling after two or three days, or you have a reaction to the medication.
+We need to see you if you have heavy bleeding/continue to bleed after 24 hours, severe pain continued swelling after two or three days, or if you have a reaction to the medication.

 Your safety is our top priority!
 Our team is dedicated to participating in continuing education on implant dentistry.
 At Strobel Dentistry, we use the latest technology and most up-to-date strategies to provide you with unparalleled service.
 Implants today now have up to a 98% success rate, and maintaining regular visits to our office will allow us to provide you with care to ensure your implants will last for years.